 What do you do for a living?
-I hate answering this question so much I often consider lying.
-When I tell the truth, I see the panic on your face as you try and articulate a question relevant to my profession.
-I feel guilty for the pressure I have put you under.
-When I attempt to articulate what I do on a day-to-day basis, I know I have failed when your eyes glaze over, and I push to move onto the next topic as quickly as possible.
+I dislike answering this question.
+When I tell you the truth, I see the panic on your face as you try to articulate a question relevant to my profession.
+I feel guilty for the pressure I have put on you.
+I know I have failed when your eyes glaze over, and I move to the next topic as quickly as possible.

-I am a scientist, and I hope through this blog to explain to you what that really means.
-I hope my stories give you a glimpse of “lab life” and how the discoveries we make have an impact on your every day life.
+I am a scientist and a writer.
+I created this blog with the goal of telling stories that will give you a glimpse of “lab life.”
+I hope you will learn that the discoveries we make have an impact on your everyday life.
 I am doing this because I have identified a disconnect between scientists and the public.
 I believe that it is my responsibility, as a scientist, to fix this disconnect, to be a better science communicator so that next time we meet and I tell you I am a scientist, we can have a conversation.
 How will I accomplish this goal?
 My goal is to tell stories that are 1) scientifically accurate and 2) relevant to my audience.

-I received by PhD from the University of California, San Francisco where I studied why some babies are born preterm.
-Now, I am a post doctoral fellow at Washington University in St Louis where I am trying to understand how the immune system causes colitis.
+I received my PhD from the University of California, San Francisco where I studied why some babies are born preterm.
+Now, I am a postdoctoral fellow at Washington University in St Louis where I am trying to understand how the immune system causes colitis.